JoshuaTHLiu/DataScience/README.md

  - value of 0 means the mean for TPR<sub>g</sub> and TPR are the same.
 4. Negative AEG - same as positive AEG but with true false rate (TFR)

+## BIASES

+1. Small Right Score Shift - detected by AEGs
+2. Large Score Shift - detected by BPSN and AEGs
+3. Score Shift and Size Skew - detected by BPSN, BNSP, and AEGs
+4. Left Score Shift - detected by BNSP and AEGs
+5. Low Subgroup Separability - detected by AUC and AEGs
+6. Wide Subgroup Score Range without Overlap - not detectable with given metrics
+7. Wide Subgroup Score Range with Overlap - detected by AUCs

 ## TERMS